MukeshAdhvaryu/ASP.NETCore.MicroServices.Common/README.md

 We can define different DTOs for Out (GET calls) and IN (POST, PUT calls).
 We can still use any DTO for the both IN and OUT though.

+## UPDATE Controller class: 4th Type TInDTO included.

+# So now it is Controller<TOutDTO, TModel, TID, TInDTO>

+We can define different DTOs for Out (GET calls) and IN (POST, PUT calls).
+We can still use any DTO for the both IN and OUT though.